Agora: Trust Less and Open More in Verification for Confidential Computing: Introduction

 \ignore{ \hongbo{to delete this paragraph} In pursuit of the goals above, \hongbo{may need a new name} we introduce \name, a novel binary verification service.
 As a service, it conducts the verification pipeline while at the same time publishing verification results with evidence for users to query and audit.
 A meticulously crafted proof system (\autoref{sec:proof-checking}) enables \name to delegate binary analysis to the untrusted domain, accepting versatile policies while shrinking the TCB size.
 On the other hand, smart contracts are coupled with trusted execution environments (TEE) (\autoref{sec:btm}) to remove trusted third parties and outsource constraint solving tasks to untrusted participants, encouraging experimental algorithms but requiring less trust via trustworthy infrastructures.
-Auditable verification results are documented and published via the blockchain. }
+Auditable verification results are documented and published via the blockchain. } } \fi

-In pursuit of the goals and addressing the above challenges, we introduce \name, an open binary verification service requiring less trust.
-The verification workflow is executed in trusted execution environments (TEEs), dispatching verification tasks via smart contract, recording the results on a blockchain, and accepting auditions from the public.
-To exemplify the adaptability of \name, we support two distinct policies atop it: software-based fault isolation (SFI) and side-channel mitigation for LVI attack~\cite{lvi} in roughly 600 and 80 extra lines of code, respectively.
-Besides successfully replacing binary analyzers and SMT solvers with corresponding components in the TCB, \name shrinks the policy-specific TCB size by 72\% for SFI verification compared with VeriWASM~\cite{veriwasm}.
+To exemplify the adaptability of \name, we integrate three policies that are particularly relevant to CC, having established counterparts in prior work~\cite{sgx:occlum, pobf, sgx:tsgx, sgx:deflection}: software-based fault isolation (SFI), information flow control (IFC), and mitigation for load value injection (LVI) attack~\cite{lvi} (\autoref{sec:casestudy}).
+Notably, this integration only adds 625, 335, and 77 lines of policy-specific code, respectively. \name maintains a TCB size comparable with each policy-specific verifier but significantly smaller than existing general verification frameworks.

+\name aligns with the principles in CC: TCB minimization and transparency enhancement.
+Additionally, it alleviates the requirements for code disclosure to users and the burden on users to replicate complex verification procedures.
+This improvement in usability and security makes \name well-suited for CC applications.

-We propose the design of a trustworthy and open binary verification service, \name, with the following contributions: \begin{itemize} \item The design of a binary verifier that offloads binary analysis to untrusted entities and supports versatile policies (\autoref{sec:proof-checking}).
+In summary, \name make the following contributions: \begin{itemize} \item The design of a binary verifier that offloads complex analysis to untrusted entities (\autoref{sec:proof-checking}) and supports versatile policies (\autoref{sec:casestudy}).
 To the best of our knowledge, \name is the first open and trustworthy verification framework that enables participation from any party without bloating TCB size.